 Paper submissions were due May 15, 2018.

-This issue will be published in 2019.
+This issue was published in June 2020.

 Special Issue on Computational Human Performance Modeling for Human-Machine Systems Design